rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-02-18c76bac3ec15fe9-part-redemption-of-ptcs-of-india-universal-trust-al1-al2-series-a1-a2-a3.md

 source: bse
 stocks: []
 tags:
+- corporate-action
+- debt-securities
+- india-universal-trust
 - ptc
 - redemption
-- india-universal-trust
-- debt-securities
-- corporate-actions
 title: Part Redemption of PTCs of India Universal Trust AL1 & AL2 - Series A1, A2
   & A3
 ---